gitpod-samples/workshop/WORKSHOP.md

 #### 1.1 Open the Environment in Ona

-1. Open an environment for the `https://github.com/gitpod-samples/workshop` repo by: Navigating to `projects` in the nav bar, then opening an environment for the `ona workshop` project
+1. Open an environment for the `https://github.com/gitpod-samples/workshop` repo by: Navigating to `projects` in the nav bar, then opening an environment for the `ona workshop` project.
+If there is no project, feel free to create a project under `/projects`, or proceed without a project my clicking in "new Environment" -> "from URL" and pasting the repos' URL.
 2. Wait for the environment to initialize.
 This may take 2-3 minutes on first launch as it:
    - Builds the dev container
    - Installs Node.js dependencies via Ona automations